-I Found Trump Fan Nicole Mincey and She’s Not a Bot
+I Found Nicole Mincey, Trump’s Biggest Twitter Fan.
+She Isn’t a Bot, But She Has a Ton of Secrets.

 “I’m declining all interviews at this time,” Lorraine wrote back.

 The username for the email Nicole gave me was LorraineElijah53.
-But there’s no Lorraine Elijah in Texas, according to public records searches.
+But there’s no Lorraine Elijah in Texas, according to public-records searches.
 There are only a handful of Lorraine Elijahs in the country.
 However, there is a Lorraine Elijah, born in 1953, who lives in Newark, just like Nicole.

 I called Nicole back.

-“I don’t even know if (Texas) was her real location,” she said.
+“I don’t even know if [Texas] was her real location,” she said.
 “Maybe she misspelled her own name to be harder to find.”

 I asked her for William’s email.
 She told me it’s [email protected], the one I’d found that was associated with ProTrump45’s website.
 That one doesn’t respond.
 I asked for William’s phone number.
 It immediately redirected to an app that hands out instant, free phone numbers.
 I asked if he gave her another number.
 Nicole sent me one more phone number.
 It went straight to voicemail.